Quotations and Allusions in

 Corbin Scott Carnell, Bright Shadow of Reality: C. S. Lewis and

-the Feeling Intellect (1974), chapter 1, “Sehnsucht”, offers a detailed
+the Feeling Intellect (1974), chapter 1, “Sehnsucht”, offers a

-won’t fit in.
+longing will or won’t fit in.

 Alexandre Dumas, etc. :